Claire Lowe

 What do you attribute your success to?

-I attribute my success to my determination and strong work ethic, as well as my commitment to creating housing for all, equitable transit, and urban environments that foster connection, sustainability, and a sense of belonging.
+I attribute my success to my determination and passion for creating thriving communities.
+For communities to thrive, needs have to be met; housing for all, equitable transit, and urban environments that foster connection, sustainability, and a sense of belonging.
+I try to bring this philosphy into my personal life as well and my community has given me the opportunity to achieve a level of success.

 What’s the best career advice you’ve ever received?